13 Things to Do in Dubai in October

 Sunset in Abu Dhabi| ©Shenli Leong

-If you are lucky enough to spend a minimum of 4 days in the exotic city of Dubai, I suggest you save one of them to book an excursion to Abu Dhabi, which is only an hour and a half away.
-October is one of the best months to visit because temperatures drop 5 degrees Celsius (you will have an average of 30 degrees Celsius) and it is a great time for sightseeing.
+If you’re lucky enough to spend at least 4 days in the exotic city of Dubai, I suggest you set aside one of them to book a trip to Abu Dhabi, which is just an hour and a half away.
+October is one of the best months to visit because temperatures drop by 5 degrees (averaging around 30°C) and it’s a great time for sightseeing.

-In this article I explain in detail how to get from Dubai to Abu Dhabi in an easy way.
-In my case, I chose to make the trip to Abu Dhabi with a guided tour to not miss anything.
+In this article, I explain in detail how to easily get from Dubai to Abu Dhabi.
+In my case, I chose to take a guided tour to Abu Dhabi so I wouldn’t miss a thing.

 What to see in Abu Dhabi?

-• Sheikh Zayed Mosque popularly known as the Great Mosque, white in color, is one of the most beautiful and impressive temples you will find.
+• Sheikh Zayed Mosque, popularly known as the Grand Mosque, is white in color and one of the most beautiful and impressive temples you’ll ever see.
 A true architectural masterpiece.

-• Louvre Abu Dhabi Museum: a modern and futuristic building worth visiting, even if only from the outside.
+• Louvre Abu Dhabi: a modern, futuristic building worth visiting, even if just from the outside.
 It reminded me, in a way, of the City of Arts and Sciences in Valencia.

 • Qasr Al Watan: this is the presidential palace of the United Arab Emirates.
-If you travel Abu Dhabi you are lucky because this jewel opened its doors to the public recently, specifically in March 2019.
+If you’re traveling to Abu Dhabi, you’re in luck because this gem recently opened its doors to the public, specifically in March 2019.

-• Ferrari World: the only theme park dedicated to the famous Ferrari brand, which is located on Yas Island, an artificial island next to the city, perfect for speed lovers!
+• Ferrari World: the only theme park dedicated to the famous Ferrari brand, located on Yas Island, an artificial island near the city.
+Perfect for speed lovers!

 Book a tour to Abu Dhabi from Dubai

-With the permission of the Americans, Halloween is one of the most exciting holidays in the city.
-The holiday is celebrated in style on October 31 in Dubai' s hotels and shopping m alls, which are decked out with typical decorations such as pumpkins, witches, monsters and skeletons for a frightfully fun day for locals and tourists alike.
+With apologies to the Americans, Halloween is one of the most exciting celebrations in the city.
+This holiday is celebrated in a big way on October 31 at Dubai’s hotels and shopping malls, which are decked out in traditional decorations such as pumpkins, witches, monsters, and skeletons so that locals and tourists alike can enjoy a terrifyingly fun day.

-At the end of October, the IMG Worlds of Adventure theme park, where Marvel and Cartoon characters come to life, usually organizes a special event dedicated to Halloween, where visitors can experience the zombie apocalypse, get lost in the haunted maze and live a terrifying experience.
-Don't hesitate to book a night bus tour of Dubai to kick off the night and get a taste of how this holiday is celebrated in Dubai.
+In late October, the IMG Worlds of Adventure theme park, where Marvel and Cartoon characters come to life, usually hosts a special Halloween event where visitors can experience a zombie apocalypse, get lost in the haunted maze, and have a spine-chilling time.
+Don’t hesitate to book a night bus tour of Dubai to kick off the evening and get a feel for how this holiday is celebrated in Dubai.

 Book a night bus tour of Dubai